 The BPNRC team

 The BPNRC team is an enthusiastic group of academic and research staff at various career stages.
-In addition to the current, core staff below we also work with placement students and those looking for research experience; this can often be a great source of pilot data for later projects and these students often progress to more permanent research careers with us, including PhDs.
+In addition to the current, core staff below we also work with placement students and those looking for research experience; these students often progress to more permanent research careers with us, including PhDs.
 Clicking on the images will take you to the staff members individual LinkedIn page and the 'Research' link takes you to individual research pages.